Key takeaways

 The only scenario where login is appropriate: your own internal team members, whose accounts already exist.

-What No-Login Feedback Forms Enable That Login-Required Forms Cannot
+What No-Login Feedback Forms Make Possible That Login-Required Forms Cannot

 Higher response volume from passive touchpoints like table cards, delivery vehicle stickers, waiting room posters.